cody-scott/ArcGIS_Layout_Manager/README.md

 # Usage

+## Initialize
 Can function from within ArcMap or within a seperate script

-Initialize within ArcMap
+Within ArcMap

     from ArcGIS_LayoutManager import LayoutManager
     lm = LayoutManager()

-Initialize from script
+From script

 Using path to mxd file